 Sustainable management of worldwide fishery industry needs information regarding the overlap of marine organisms, such as seabirds, with fishing industry (Frederiksen et al., 2004; McInnes et al., 2017b; Okes et al., 2009).
 Seabirds scavenge food from fishery waste and results in a high number of incidental kills through bycatch, potentially disturbing on population dynamics (Brothers, 1999; McInnes et al., 2017b; Sullivan et al., 2006; Tuck et al., 2011; Watkins et al., 2008; Waugh et al., 2008; Waugh and Wilson, 2017).
 But, also, the diet of seabirds relies on this commercial activity, as fishery waste is a nutritious prey, naturally unreachable by seabirds.
 That is why understanding these interactions is essential for seabird conservation and efficient ecosystem-based fishing regulation (Becker and Beissinger, 2006; Freeman, 1998; Furness, 2003; Furness and Tasker, 2000; McInnes et al., 2017b; Phillips et al., 1999; Waugh et al., 2008).
 In this context, non-invasive dietary studies can provide knowledge to assess risks as well as the needs of these species that may rely heavily on commercial fishing activity (Gaglio et al., 2018; McInnes et al., 2017a, 2017b).
-This issue is particularly urgent in the case of endangered species, such as the Westland petrel, and, in this study, we show a link between fisheries in New Zealand and the diet of the petrel, that cshould be taken into account in management strategies.
+This issue is particularly urgent in the case of endangered species, such as the Westland petrel, and, in this study, we show a link between fisheries in New Zealand and the diet of the petrel, that should be taken into account in management strategies.

-Our results show the potential of non-invasive dietary studies in assessinghighlighting the reliance of endangered seabirds risks as well as the needs of these species that may rely heavily on commercial fishing activity (Gaglio et al., 2018; McInnes et al., 2017a, 2017b).
-Such study shouldOur results should draw attention to the complexity that lies in the implementation of fishing regulations and the associated risks for the and conservation regulationsof endangered species.
+Our results show the potential of non-invasive dietary studies in highlighting the reliance of endangered seabirds on commercial fishing activity (Gaglio et al., 2018; McInnes et al., 2017a, 2017b).
+Such study should draw attention to the complexity that lies in the implementation of fishing regulations and the associated risks for the conservation of endangered species.
 In the case of Westland petrel, these regulations should take into account, not only the close link between the commercial fishing and the diet preferences of the birds regarding fish and cephalopods, but also the high number of birds’ deaths happening every year through bycatch, as the Westland petrel is the fourth seabird species in terms of bycatch risk in New Zealand (OpenSeas, 2019).
 Several mitigation solutions have been suggested by practitioners or already included in conservation reports, to limit the number of accidental kills in seabirds and find a sustainable equilibrium between fishery industry and threatened species.
-Thus, research on how seabirds in general, and Westland petrel in particular, interact with the fishing gear would helpis essential to develop bycatch reduction techniques and using or developing gear less dangerous for the seabirds.
+Thus, research on how seabirds in general, and Westland petrel in particular, interact with the fishing gear is essential to develop bycatch reduction techniques and using or developing gear less dangerous for the seabirds.

 Author contribution